YasafVol/dc20/projectPlan/stage2.md

     *   `closeOverflowHelperPanel()`.
 *   Logic to enforce: Max 2 ancestries, 1 Minor Trait, max +2 points gain from Negative Traits, total Ancestry Points spent = 5 (after accounting for negative traits).
 *   All choices and final attribute adjustments persisted to `characterInProgressStore` and then to backend.
+*   **UI Feedback for Trait Rules:**
+    *   When a Minor Trait is selected, disable selection of other Minor Traits and provide a tooltip/message.
+    *   When selecting Negative Traits, `totalAncestryPointsAvailable` display updates.
+If the +2 point gain limit from Negative Traits is reached, disable further Negative Trait selection and message the user.
+    *   Disable trait selection if `ancestryPointsRemaining` would be negative (unless it's a negative trait resolving this).

 ### E. Styling Notes (TailwindCSS):
 *   Dark mode theme, Inter font, chosen color palette.